 With a staggering 600,000 expats from the UK enjoying the Vancouver lifestyle, it certainly is one of the most diverse, multicultural cities in Canada.
 The illustrious city on the country’s west coast has a strong connection with Asia, making it a highly successful business city; boasting incredible employment opportunities for expat professionals.

 Consistently voted one of the most liveable cities in the world, Vancouver is surrounded by spectacular scenery, from beaches to mountains, as well as being a short hop from stunning Vancouver Island.
 For people raising families in this metropolitan city, there are some of the best schools in the world, while outdoorsy types will love the mild winters with great skiing just nearby.
-Even better?
+This area is one of the best places to raise a family in Canada.
 The cultural mix here makes Vancouver a fantastic city for different cuisines as well as welcoming and open to expats.

 Best known for its stronghold in the oil and gas industry, Edmonton is considered one of the most prosperous cities in Canada.
 Close business trade links with the United States means that there are more corporate jobs available in this business city, attracting many expats from around the world.